illinois-impact/ece408_project/README.md

     git submodule update --init --recursive

-otherwise, you can pull an update version of the submodules with
+otherwise, you can pull an updated version of the submodules with

-    git submodule update --recursive
+    git submodule update --recursive --remote

 ### Install Prerequisites for Building `mxnet`.